 While the question of slavery was a main topic in Antebellum America, there were other things going on as well.
 For example, railroads were being built all over the country, mostly in the North, and they were proving to be a money machine.

-Douglas argued doing things this way would remove the issue of slavery from national politics and return it to the people living in the territories hoping to become states.
+And all of this because Stephen Douglas wanted to build a railroad — arguing that doing things this way would remove the issue of slavery from national politics and return it to the people living in the territories hoping to become states.

 The American Civil War Begins – Fort Sumter, April 11, 1861

-Initially, the Kansas-Nebraska Act appeared to give the pro-slavery movement hope, but in the end, it had no effect.
-The first state to be admitted to the Union after the Kansas-Nebraska Act was Minnesota in 1858, but it entered as a free state.
-Then came Oregon in 1859, also a free state.
+Initially, the Kansas-Nebraska Act and its popular sovereignty clause appeared to give the pro-slavery movement hope, even if that hope was driven by violence.
+But in the end, it had no effect.
+The first state to be admitted to the Union after the Kansas-Nebraska Act was Minnesota in 1858, as a free state.
+Then came Oregon in 1859, also as a free state.
 This meant there were now 14 free states to 12 slave states.

 After Lincoln’s election, Southern states saw no more hope for them and their precious institution if they stayed in the Union.
 And they wasted no time in acting.

 Lincoln was elected in November 1860, and by February 1861, a month before Lincoln was set to take office, seven states — Texas, Alabama, Florida, Mississippi, Georgia, South Carolina, and Louisiana — had seceded from the Union, leaving the new president to deal with the nation’s most pressing crisis as his first order of business.
 Lucky him.

 As the secession crisis was playing out, there were still people working for compromise.
 Senator John Crittenden proposed a deal to re-establish the 36º 30’ line from the Missouri Compromise in exchange for guaranteeing, via an amendment to the Constitution, the Southern states’ right to keep the institution of slavery.